HEAL-SWIN: A Vision Transformer On The Sphere: Experiments

 \subsection{Depth estimation}

-Estimating distances to obstacles and other road users is an important task for 3d scene understanding and route planning in autonomous driving.
-In depth estimation, pixel-wise distance maps are predicted from camera images.
-For the SynWoodScape dataset, pixel-perfect ground truth depth maps are available on which we train our models, adjusted to one output channel.
-The model is trained using an $L_2$ loss and the depth data is standardized to have zero mean and unit variance; in addition the sky is masked out during training and evaluation.
+Estimating distances to obstacles and other road users is an important task for 3D scene understanding and route planning in autonomous driving.
+In monocular depth estimation, pixel-wise distance maps are predicted from camera images.
+For the SynWoodScape dataset, pixel-perfect depth maps are available on which we train our models.
+We use the same architectures and training procedures as in Section~\ref{subsec:sem_seg} and set the number of output channels to one.

+The model is trained using an $L_2$ loss and the depth data is standardized to have zero mean and unit variance; in addition, the sky is masked out during training and evaluation.
 In order to preserve the common high-contrast edges all resampling is done using nearest neighbor interpolation.

 In order to capture the quality of 3D scene predictions of the different models, we evaluate the depth estimations in terms of point clouds.
-More specifically, we generate a point cloud from the ground truth depth values by computing azimuthal and polar angles for each pixel from the calibration information of the camera and scaling the corresponding vectors on the unit sphere with the depth values.
-An example of the resulting point cloud is displayed in Figure~\ref{fig:pointcloud} (right).
+More specifically, we generate a point cloud from the ground truth depth values by computing azimuthal and polar angles for each pixel from the calibration information of the camera and scaling the corresponding vectors on the unit sphere with the depth values, cf.\ Figure~\ref{fig:pointcloud} (right).
 Similarly, the SWIN predictions are transformed into a point cloud, as are the HEAL-SWIN predictions, for which we use the pixel positions in HEALPix for the spherical angles.
-Comparing the predicted point clouds to the full-resolution ground truth point cloud leads to an evaluation scheme which is sensitive to the 3D information in the predicted depth values, which is essential for downstream tasks.
+Comparing the predicted point clouds to the full-resolution ground truth point cloud leads to an evaluation scheme which is sensitive to the 3D information in the predicted depth values.
+These in turn are essential for downstream tasks.